Realm Sync Overview¶

 - An IoT device uploads its sensor data to the cloud.

-Traditionally, developers use an HTTP client in a mobile app to manually communicate with a REST API over the Internet.
+Traditionally, mobile app developers use an HTTP client to manually communicate with an endpoint.
 This means that every mobile app needs to solve the following problems for every client platform: